amit0365/plonkish/plonkish_backend/src/accumulation/protostar/ivc/halo2/test_bda_summary.md

                     pcs_batch_open-46 .................................
 915.468ms
                         msm and sumcheck take 250ms, missing?

     With Aggregation

-        secondary_agg_proof 32416 -- is this bc of non-native ops
+        secondary_agg_proof 32416 - bc of non-native ops,
+                                    using logn ipa proof size should be smaller

         primary_agg_proof 10208